 Despite having no experience, knowledge or pot of gold; her enthusiasm, passion and unrivalled desire to succeed has seen her open her own ‘farm school’, start a farm fresh produce business, grow a flock of rare and native breed sheep, start a career in the industry and has even earned her some national recognition.
 A few personal highlights include being; selected as a finalist at the British Farming Awards 2017 for the ‘Digital Innovator of the Year’, asked to attend the 2018 Lord Mayor’s Show with the NFU and speak to the BBC on their live coverage, invited to the annual lunch as one of Barclay’s 400 Women of Year 2018, nominated as a runner up for Student Farmer Magazine’s ‘Young Farmer of The Year 2017’, shortlisted for the 2017 Bayer/FACE Awards for the ‘Inspiring Educator’ category and chosen as a finalist in the ‘Food Producers’ category for the My Country Business Awards.

 Katie has also received some media attention following the opening of her business and continued sharing of her story of working in the industry.
-She has appeared in several publications including BBC News, the Guardian, the Farmer’s Guardian, Farmland Magazine, Student Farmer Magazine and the Maldon & Burnham Standard.
+She has appeared in several publications including BBC News, the Guardian, the Farmer’s Guardian, Farmland Magazine, Student Farmer Magazine, Countryman Magazine and the Maldon & Burnham Standard.
 For further details visit her ‘In The Press‘ page.